Table of Contents

 The majority of the jobs on board the ship will be customer-facing so you will have to be great at customer service or great at faking it.
 Be able to smile even when you don’t feel like smiling, listening to guests complaining about how they did things differently on other cruise lines, or how they are not the type that complains but chooses you to be their first victim.
 If talking to humans is not your forte, I would think twice about jumping on a career at sea.

-We Are All On The Same Boat!
+We Are All in the Same Boat!

 While working on a cruise ship, you will have to keep in mind that you work where you live and you live where you work.
 There are no weekends, no lazy Sundays, no movies on Fridays, and no family lunch on Sundays, among many other great things that you can do at home.
 You will be surprised at how many small things you will miss while working onboard.
 Might not seem like a big deal to you but being able to cook your own food, not having to keep constantly looking on your watch when you are off the ship, going to family events, not having a curfew, or being in one fixed place; these are some of the things I missed when I was onboard.